IsraelAlafi/infinity-table/README.md

 ### Description:

-Generate huge list with stable preformance with action deleting, editing, duplicate using mongoDB.
+Generate table list with infinity scrolling and stable performance, with action deleting, editing, duplicating using mongoDB

 ### How to use:

-clone the repository use the following commands:
+Clone the repository use the following commands:

 ```sh
 git clone https://github.com/IsraelAlafi/infinity-table.git